1997 North Texas Mean Green football team

 The 1997 North Texas Mean Green football team represented the University of North Texas in the 1997 NCAA Division I-A football season.
 The Mean Green played their home games at the Fouts Field in Denton, Texas, and competed in the Big West Conference.
 They were led by fourth-year head coach Matt Simon.
-The team finished the regular season with a 4-7 overall record with a 2-3 mark in Big West play.
+The team finished the regular season with a 4–7 overall record with a 2–3 mark in Big West play.
 Simon was fired at the conclusion of the season.

-Previous season

-North Texas failed to improve on their 5-6 record from 1996.